dinhtungdu/dinhtungdu.github.io/_posts/2019-5-28-create-your-own-elementor-template-library.md

 ## Conclusion

-Now, nothing stops you from bringing the native experience for your customers when dealing with predefined template.
+Now, nothing stops you from bringing a better user experience for your solution/product.
 The customers can browse your templates and easily insert them.
 No more manual importing, no more headache!

 To override the Elementor template library, we need two components: a working API server and a remote source.
 By following this blog, you should be able to create your remote source.